CrazyPl0yer/CrazyP1zza/README.md

 That's eng version

-i did it by cource
+i did it by course

 You can try [demo](https://crazy-p1zza.herokuapp.com/) version